overwolf/overwolf.github.io/docs/topics/login-with-twitch.md

 window.location.replace(`overwolf-extension://[EXTENSION-ID]/dist/login/login.html${location.hash}`);
 ```

-To enable the browser to open this custom handler using the user's browser, we will later add the [url_protocol](#set-url_protocol) to the app's manifest.
+To enable the user's browser to open this custom handler, we will later add the [url_protocol](#set-url_protocol) to the app's manifest.

 In addition, replace the [EXTENSION-ID] with your extension's id.